 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding Policy.
 We also adhere to the following three DFE safeguarding documents:

-- Working Together to Safeguard Children (amended July 2018)
+- Working Together to Safeguard Children July 2018

 - The Prevent Duty 2015